The Ultimate Guide: How to Build Your First Capsule Wardrobe

 • Coats and jackets

-Free up some extra mental and physical space by quickly decluttering as you sort.
+Free up some extra mental and physical space by quickly decluttering while you sort.
 Move anything not currently in season to a different part of your closet.
-Donate, sell, or recycle anything that you feel ready to let go of.
-Look for clothes that:

-• Are stained or damaged beyond repair
+• Clothes that are stained, worn out, or damaged beyond repair

-Step 2: Pick your capsule pieces
+Step 2: Pick your capsule pieces.

 Once you’ve done your wardrobe audit, it is time to start choosing your staple pieces.
-Below is a breakdown for a basic minimalist wardrobe ranging from 28 to 42 pieces, excluding jewelry, undergarments, activewear, and smaller accessories like sunglasses and hats.

-Start with your favorite items in each category that you pulled out in Step 1.
-Use these to help you identify what you like and also what else you want to include.
+Start with your favorite items in each category you pulled out in Step 1.
 For example, if you have a favorite pair of black denim, you may want to choose 1-2 more jeans that have similar characteristics in different washes or to round out the category.

-Choose your capsule pieces by going down the list, one category at a time.
+Below is an example of a basic minimalist wardrobe ranging from 28 to 42 pieces.
 Depending on the season, where you live, your lifestyle, and what you like to wear, the categories and the number of items you end up with will likely differ from what I have here.

 • 2-3 pairs of jeans